 The following types of applications will be deemed nonresponsive and will not be reviewed or considered (See Section III.D of the FOA):

-- Applications that fall outside the technical parameters specified in Section I.B of the FOA, including but not limited to applications that propose mineral recovery not associated with geothermal or other fluids produced from the subsurface. - Applications that propose recovery of hydrocarbon materials (e.g. oil. gas, coal). - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - Applications that propose demonstration projects. - Applications that propose basic research. - Applications for engineering validation that do not include sufficient amounts of materials tested to conduct a meaningful techno-economic analysis.
+- Applications that fall outside the technical parameters specified in Section I.B of the FOA. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics).

 D. AUTHORIZING STATUTES